During your research

 As a postgraduate researcher, you will be expected to submit your thesis within the standard period of study for your programme.

-To help you complete your studies within the specified timeframe, both your attendance and the progress you’re making with your studies will be monitored.
+To help you complete your studies within the specified timeframe, your attendance and your progress with your studies will be monitored.

 The transfer assessment is intended to identify whether you and your project have the potential for research at doctoral level and whether completing the thesis within the standard period of study is a reasonable expectation.